-Students will be responsible for completing a 'Personal Reflection' booklet which encourages them to reflect on the citizenship/PSHEE topics covered in assemblies, tutor periods and special themed events.
+Students will be responsible for completing reflections in a 'Personal Development' book which encourages them to reflect on the citizenship/PSHEE topics covered in assemblies, tutor periods and special themed events.
 Some assessments will be carried out in normal lessons (e.g. History).
 There will also be an important element of self-assessment to give students the chance to summarise what they have achieved.
 Tutors will use this evidence and their knowledge of the students to write a report on Citizenship, which will be included in the annual report.

-SPECIAL EDUCATIONAL NEEDS
+SPECIAL EDUCATIONAL NEEDS (SEND AND DISABILITIES)

 The school encourages and helps all students.
-Many of our students with special needs are properly provided for by subject teachers who ensure that a differentiated work programme of (if appropriate) an Individual Education Plan (IEP) is available.
-Some receive additional support in class from a Teaching Assistant (TA).
-The School's SENCO leads this work and monitors student progress.
+Many of our students with special needs are properly provided for by subject teachers who ensure that differentiated work is available.
+Information, regarding student needs, is shared with teaching staff to aid them in their planning and teaching.
+Some students will have additional guidance made available in the form of a pupil passport, Some receive additional support in class from a Teaching Assistant (TA).
+The School's SENDCo leads this work and monitors student progress.
 Where appropriate, and with prior consultation with parents, students may be referred to specialist agencies for extra help.
 Our school policy is available upon request and takes due note of the DfE's Code of Practice for Special Educational Needs.